-Amazon recently announced plans to increase FBA fees and charge long-term storage fees on a monthly basis rather than twice a year.
-At the same time, Amazon also revealed its intention to limit storage for sellers with a low Inventory Performance Index effective from 1 July 2018.
-This blog investigates Amazon’s newest seller metric further and what it means for Professional FBA sellers.
+In 2018, Amazon revealed its intention to limit storage for sellers with a low Inventory Performance Index effective.
+This blog investigates Amazon’s newest seller metric and what the Amazon Inventory Performance Index means for Professional FBA sellers.

 What is the Amazon Inventory Performance Index?